 Figure 11.5 Increasing the range.
-A site on an NK square lattice may be connected to K=4 neighbors (circles); or may "reach" farther out into the square lattice to be coupled to K=8 sites (circles plus squares), or may reach still farther out to be coupled to K=12 sites (circles plus squares plus diamonds); or may reach out to be coupled to K=24 sites (circles plus squares plus diamonds plus triangles).
+A site on an NK square lattice may be connected to K=4 neighbors (circles); or may "reach" farther out into the square lattice to be coupled to K=8 site: (circles plus squares), or may reach still fariber out to be coupled to K=12 sites (circle: plus squares plus diamonds); or may reach out to be coupled to K=24 sites (circles plus squares plus diamonal plus triangles).

 Figure 11.6 Divide and conquer.
 As landscapes become more rugged, energy minimums can be more easily found by dividing the problem into patches.
 Patch sizes are plotted on the x-axis.
+The average low energy reached at the end of the viding the problem into patches.
+Patch sizes are plotted on the x-axis.
 The average low energy reached at the end of the simulation runs is plotted on the y-axis.
-(Bars above and below the curve at each patch size correspond to plus and minus 1 standard deviation.) (a) For a smooth, K = 4, landscape, the optimum patch size, minimizing energy, is a 120×120 single patch-the "Stalinist" limit. (b) For a more rugged, K = 8, landscape, the optimum patch size is 4×4 . (c) For K = 12, the optimum patch size is K = 12.
+(Bars above and below the curve at each patch size correspond to plus and minus 1 standard deviation.) (a) For a smooth, K = 4, landscape, the optimum patch size is a 120 × 120 single patch-the "Stalinist" limit. (b) For a more rugged, K = 8, landscape, the optimum patch size is 4 × 4. (c) For K = 12, the optimum patch size is 6 × 6. (d) For K = 24, the optimum patch size is 15 × 15.

-out these simulations as the total energy of the lattice decreased until the energy attained was either fixed or only fluctuating in a narrow range.
+out these simulations as the total energy of the lattice decreased until the energy artained was either fixed or only fluctuating in a narrow range.
 Figures 11.6a-d plot energy on the y-axis against the size of each of the patches on the x-axis.
 Here all patches are themselves square, and our results are from the 120 × 120 lattice.
 All our simulations were carried out on exactly the same set of NK lattices.
 Only the sizes of the patches were changed.
-Thus the results tell us the effect of patch size and number on how well the lattice as a whole lowered its overall enken into some number of patches.
+Thus the results tell us the effect of patch size and number on how well the lattice as a whole lowered its overall energy.

-The results are clear.
-When K = 4, it is best to have a single large patch.
-In worlds that are not too complex, when landscapes are smooth, Stalinism works.
-But as landscapes become more rugged, K=8 to K=124, it is obvious that the lowest energy occurs if the total lattice is bro-
+ergy.
+The results are clear When K=4, it is best to have a single large patch.
+In worlds that are not too complex, when lancscapes are smooth, Stalinism works.
+But as landscapes become more rugged, K=8 to K=24, it is obvious that the lowest energy occurs if the total lattice is broken into some number of patches.

 Here, then, is the first main and new result.
-It is by no means obvious that the lowest total energy of the lattice will be achieved if the lattice is broken into quilt patches, each of which tries to lower its own energy regardless of the effects on surrounding patches.
+It is by no means obvious that the lowes: total energy of the lattice will be achieved if the lattice is broken into quilt patches, each of which tries to lower its own energy regardless of the effects on surrounding patches.
 Yet this is true.
 It can be a very good idea, if a problem is complex and full of conflicting constraints, to break it into patches, and let each patch try to optimize, such that all patches coevolve with one another.

 Here we have another invisible hand in operation.
-When the system is broken into well-chosen patches, each adapts for its own selfish benefit, yet the joint effect is to achieve very good, low-energy minima for the whole lattice of patches.
-No central administrator coordinates behavior.
+When the system is broken into well-chosen patches, each adapts for its own selfsh benefit, yet the joint effect is to achieve very good, low-energy minima for the whole lattice of patches.
+No central acministrator coordinates behavior.
 Properly chosen patches, each acting selfishly, achieve the coordination.

 But what, if anything, characterizes the optimum patch-size distribution?
-The edge of chaos.
+The edge of chacs.
 Small patches lead to chaos; large patches freeze into poor compromises.
 When an intermediate optimum patch size exists, it is typically very close to a transition between the ordered and the chaotic regime.